 Other existing items I’ve simply rearranged where I place them around the house.
 And I stuck flags or a stars and stripes spinner in every planter or pot — inside and out!

 For updated table settings, I mixed up different red white and blue dishes and linens from my collection.
-Then, I added festive favors at each place; to take to the community fireworks display.
+Then, I added festive favors at each place setting; to take later to the community fireworks display.

 It was fun heading out to Michaels, Hobby Lobby, Bed Bath and Beyond, Walmart and Dollar Tree to look for patriotic decor.
 Things were rather picked over by last week, but almost everything was marked down 40-50%.
-And, I was still able to scoop up a few items.
+And, I was still able to scoop up a few festive and fun items.

 After all, its not like I don’t already have an abundance of decorations and tableware lol!
 Come see my latest patriotic decor updates to Independence Day Decorations, Banner Yet Wave.